OXID-eSales/developer_documentation/modules/using_namespaces_in_modules.rst

 .. important::

- Please do not use the shop classes from the edition namespaces in your code!
+ Please do not use the shop classes from the edition namespaces in your code! (`More info <https://oxidforge.org/en/namespaces-in-oxid-eshop-6.html>`__)

 **NOTE**: If you want to refer to a class name, always use the '::class' notation instead of using a plain string.